NickSwardh/YoloDotNet/README.md

     - Click on ```New``` and paste in your cuDNN dll-folder path
     - Click Ok a million times to save the changes

 4. Super-duper-important!
-In order for Windows to pick up the changes in your Environment Variables, make sure to close all open programs before you continue whatever you were doing ;)
+In order for Windows to pick up the changes in your Environment Variables, make sure to close all open programs before you continue with whatever you were doing ;)

 # Export Yolo models to ONNX
 All models must be exported to ONNX format.
 [How to export to ONNX format](https://docs.ultralytics.com/modes/export/#usage-examples).\